posted January 25, 2021

 - 3 cups extra sharp cheddar cheese

-Cook the bratwursts on indirect heat for 10-15 minutes, turning frequently, until the internal temperature of the bratwursts reaches 165 degrees F.
+- Grill the bacon wrapped bratwursts.
+Cook the brats on indirect heat for 10-15 minutes, turning frequently, until the internal temperature of the bratwursts reaches 165 degrees F.

 - Make the beer cheese sauce.
 In a medium skillet over medium heat, melt the butter and whisk in the flour until a thick paste forms.
 Pour in the milk and whisk constantly, breaking up any clumps, until the mixture comes to a boil.
 Stir in the beer, again whisking constantly, until the sauce is smooth.
 Reduce the heat to low and stir in the Dijon mustard, salt, cayenne pepper, and garlic powder.
 Add the cheese to the sauce in batches and stir in slowly until the cheese is entirely melted.

 - Toast the buns.
 Toast your bratwursts buns on the grill sliced side down for 1-2 minutes until the bun is crisp.